DaleMargel/Web-Survey/Readme.md

 ## Why?
 If you were to set up an ideal application development platform which one would you choose?

 I have been a developer or an architect for 40-ish years.
 I have seen the innards of countless systems written in a mind-numbing number of technologies and platforms.
 The most common feature of these systems is that they are overly complicated for what they do.
 This means they cost more to develop and maintain.
-It also means that they have more bugs and are more likely to break under stress or change.
+They also have more bugs and are more likely to break under stress or change.

 This review asks one question: